 As a freelance motion graphics and video artist in New York City, Bryce has combined his multiple disciplines into a skill set that is unique and vertically integrated.
 He is constantly learning and evolving his craft through exploring new forms and combinations, and seeks to achieve a timeless quality in his work—something that is rare in today’s copy-and-paste methodology.

-I also began an interest in metaphysics and esoteric studies around this time, teaching myself Zen meditation, tarot divination, and Hermetic theurgy.
-These practices helped spark a creative fire that led me to pursue art and music as my life’s path.
+I also began an interest in metaphysics and esoteric studies around this time, teaching myself Zen meditation, tarot divination, and Kabbalah.
+These practices helped spark a creative fire that led me to pursue my own path in life.

 I began working at Electronic Arts in late 1997, the launch of their brand new online gaming branch (Ultima Online) and creating immersive web experiences for their various video game brands.
-I worked on game franchises such as Warhammer, Sim City, EA Sports, Road Rash, Jane’s Combat Simulations, and Skullmonkeys
+I worked marketing campaigns for their game franchises such as Warhammer, Sim City, EA Sports, Road Rash, Jane’s Combat Simulations, and Skullmonkeys

 Urban Sounds hosted a weekly IDM/minimal electronica night at The Black Cat jazz club in North Beach, San Francisco.
 I was a resident DJ, and managed several of the events.
 Around this time, I began DJing downtempo/chill parties around the Bay Area, including a few epic all-night events at Alan Watts’ old house boat in Sausalito.

 The Sexkult music project was conceived as a submission for a tribute compilation CD dedicated to Rozz Williams, the singer (and collage artist) behind Christian Death, Shadow Project, and Daucus Karota, who committed suicide on April Fool’s Day, 1998.
-I covered the song, “The Face” from Ashes.
+I covered the song, “The Face” from Ashes for submission, but was not accepted.

-I moved into Oz House, a collective household in North Oakland started in the 80’s by a group of artists, Buddhists, occultists, and social activists.
-I moved my music studio into a seven-sided room in a Victorian house nearby in Berkeley.
+I moved into Oz House in North Oakland, a collective household started in the 80’s by a group of occultists, artists, Buddhists, and political activists, and relocated my music recording studio into a seven-sided room in a Victorian house nearby in Berkeley.

 |2003||On July 30th, I produced and performed The Rite of Mercury, a mystery play written by English mystic Aleister Crowley, in Berkeley, CA. I designed costumes that reacted to backlights, which were installed around the stage, and scored a musical soundtrack that was played live by the actors.
 I moved into Thelema Lodge in the Rockridge area of Oakland shortly after.

 After freelancing for a period of about 2 years, I was hired as a designer at Liquid Agency in San Jose for the Intel Centrino product launch.
-I art directed photo shoots, created illustrations, did print material layouts, and retouched photos.
+I art directed photo shoots, created illustrations, designed print materials, and retouched photos.

 |2004||The Sexkult: The Utmost In album project finally wrapped up.
 I printed and sold it through CD Baby, which was featured in its “Most Sexiest Albums” list, and charted in the top 100 plays on MySpace for Goth/Industrial.

-Although the new album was getting a lot of attention, I felt called to take a step away from everything and further my musical training.
+Although the new album was getting a lot of attention, I felt called to take a new step in my musical training.
 I moved to San Rafael in Marin County, and enrolled in the Ali Akbar College of Music to study Indian classical vocals and sitar.
 I was fortunate to be able to learn in the Maihar gharana lineage directly under Khansahib himself, who’s family taught Ravi Shankar (sitar instructor to George Harrison of The Beatles) and violinist Yehudi Menuhin.

-I also built my first instrument from an Indian tambour (a drone instrument) that used an EBow to vibrate the strings into dense layers of harmonics, which I ran through a pedalboard of analog effects.
-I performed a few dark ambient/experimental events around Oakland, including Orbis Nex (VIAL Magazine) and a live drone performance with Bay Area electro artist Nezzy Idy.
+I also built my first experimental instrument, from an Indian tambour (a stringed drone instrument) that used an EBow to vibrate the strings into dense layers of harmonics, which I ran through a pedalboard of analog effect pedals.
+I performed a few dark ambient/experimental events around Oakland, including Orbis Nex (VIAL Magazine) and a live drone performance with Bay Area electro artist Nezzy Idy of Katabatik.

-I moved into an apartment in the East Village, with nothing by my laptop, clothes, books, my guitar, and an amp.
-We began hosting the monthly Aiwass Study Group meetings in our East Village apartment.
+My first apartment was next door to C Squat in the East Village, where we began hosting the monthly Aiwass Study Group meetings in our East Village apartment.
 Motivated to begin rebuilding my studio in NYC, I began a few DIY projects which included a Marshall JTM-45 amp replica, an MOTM analog modular synthesizer by Synthesis Technology, and a clone of the Roland TR-909 drum machine.

 I began freelancing in NYC as a Flash motion graphics animator, working on ads and information demos for Deep Focus and Dow Jones.